 Content-Type header with its actual type and a

 HTTP/1.1 206 Partial Content Accept-Ranges: bytes Content-Type: multipart/byteranges; boundary=3d6b6a416f9b5 Content-Length: 385 --3d6b6a416f9b5 Content-Type: text/html Content-Range: bytes 100-200/1270 eta http-equiv="Content-type" content="text/html; charset=utf-8" /> <meta name="vieport" content --3d6b6a416f9b5 Content-Type: text/html Content-Range: bytes 300-400/1270 -color: #f0f0f2; margin: 0; padding: 0; font-family: "Open Sans", "Helvetica --3d6b6a416f9b5--

 Importance of setting the correct MIME type

-Most web servers send unknown-type resources using the default
+Most web servers send unrecognized resources as the

 application/octet-stream MIME type.
-For security reasons, most browsers do not allow setting a custom default action for such resources, forcing the user to store it to disk to use it.
-Some commonly seen incorrect server configurations happen with the following file types:
+For security reasons, most browsers do not allow setting a custom default action for such resources, forcing the user to save it to disk to use it.

-RAR-encoded files.
-In this case, the ideal would be to set the true type of the encoded files; this is often not possible (as it may not be known to the server and these files may contain several resources of different types).
-In this case, configuring the server to send the
+RAR-compressed files.
+In this case, the ideal would be the true type of the original files; this is often impossible as .RAR files can hold several resources of different types.
+In this case, configure the server to send

-application/octet-streamas special handling will not be possible: most browsers do not allow defining a default behavior (like "Opening in Word") for this generic MIME type.
+application/octet-streamas most browsers do not allow defining a default behavior (like "Open in Word") for this generic MIME type.
+A specific type like